01 of 09

 Set each bristle group using your tweezers to create neat clumps as shown, before you move on to the next hole.Continue to 7 of 9 below.

 Finish Each Line of Bristles Before You Begin the Next

 Use your tweezers to group each set of bristles tightly into the glue filled hole.
 Use the tweezers to line each cluster up so that the ends form a fairly neat row across the brush.
 Finish one edge row before you start the next row in, and make sure all the bristles are set so they line up straight to the edge of the brush or broom top.
-If you not careful your bristles will go off in all kinds of directions and your brush will look very worn and old.
-If you want a brush or broom with bristle... clusters that face in particular directions, use tweezers to group and line up each group of bristles as you finish placing them in the hole.Continue to 8 of 9 below.
+If you are not careful your bristles will go off in all kinds of directions and your brush will look very worn and old.
+If you want a brush or broom with bristle clusters that face in particular directions, use tweezers to group and line up each group of bristles as you finish placing them in the hole.Continue to 8 of 9 below.

 08 of 09

 Trim the Bristles in Your Broom or Brush to Length

 When you have finished inserting groups of bristles into the head of your broom or brush, set the brush aside to dry.
 When you are sure the bristle clusters are firmly in place, use sharp scissors to trim the outside row on one edge to length, then work back through the brush or broom trimming each row to match the previous one.
 When your brush is roughly even, turn it bristle side down to see if it will stand square.
 If not, trim the problem bristles to length.
 When the brush stands roughly square on its bristles, turn it over and give it a final neat shaving with your sharp scissors, this time cutting across all the rows at once, going over the brush in several directions to make sure everything is trimmed as close to a single length as possible.
 If you want your brush or broom to look well used, trim the outer edges slightly shorter than the center of the brush.Continue to 9 of 9 below.

 09 of 09